Connecticut's Beardsley Zoo: The Zoo

 At the time of the park's creation, the city of Bridgeport was home to Phineas T. Barnum and his world-famous circus.
 Barnum would exercise his animals through the streets of Bridgeport, and people gathered in Beardsley Park to see zebras and camels walking by.

 In 1920, Bridgeport Parks Commissioner, Wesley Hayes, began a campaign to create a city zoo within the park.
 He requested that the citizens of Bridgeport contribute animals to start the zoo.
 Within the first year, eighteen exotic birds were donated.
 By 1927, the zoo had acquired a variety of exotic animals, including a camel donated by the Barnum and Bailey Circus.

 In 1997, the Connecticut Zoological Society, a nonprofit support group for the zoo, purchased the zoo from the city.
 The society continues to run the zoo as a private, nonprofit institution with assistance from the state of Connecticut and the city of Bridgeport.

 In 2007, the zoo became the first in the Northeast to exhibit Chacoan peccaries.
 In October 2011, it also became the first zoo in the Northeast to breed the species.

 On July 25, 2009, the zoo, in partnership with the Connecticut Department of Energy and Environmental Protection (DEEP), held an Exotic Animal Amnesty Day, where people could turn in their exotic pets to the state without fear of prosecution.
 During the event 135 animals were surrendered, 14 of which were illegal.
 On March 31, 2012, the zoo and DEEP held another amnesty day, this time only aiming to accept animals which were illegal to own in Connecticut or that were in very bad condition.
 Seven animals were surrendered, five of them illegal.

 In January 2010, the oldest Andean condor in the world, Thaao, died at the zoo after being a resident for 17 years.

 On January 22, 2011, an endangered Brazilian ocelot kitten was born at the zoo through oviductal artificial insemination marking the first time that this kind of artificial insemination had successfully worked in an exotic wildcat.
 The achievement was made with the help of the Cincinnati Zoo's C.R.E.W.

 In 2012, Connecticut's Beardsley Zoo celebrated its 90th anniversary.
 The zoo celebrated its birthday with guest promotions and a temporary summer exhibition of giant tortoises.

 In September 2014, the zoo received top honors in the 2014 AZA Education Award for their outstanding education program.

+In February 2024, Connecticut’s Beardsley Zoo Arboretum in Bridgeport was awarded a Level 1 Accreditation by The ArbNet Arboretum Accreditation Program and The Morton Arboretum, for achieving particular standards of professional practices deemed important for arboreta and botanic gardens.

+In June 2025, the zoo reopened the Rainforest Building and added Evita, a 14-year-old ocelot and two new 10-year-old male Scarlet Ibises, who join the zoo’s existing male ibis to form a bachelor trio.